-For former students and alumni/ae, transcript transmission is offered for a fee.
+For former students and alumni, transcript transmission is offered for a fee.
 For more information about transcript fees and how to request a transcript, please see the Registrar's section of the Union website.

 Grades and transcripts are issued only when the student's financial obligations to Union Presbyterian Seminary have been met, as certified by the Business Office.
-Union Presbyterian Seminary does not provide or send copies of student transcripts from other institutions.
+UPSem does not provide or send copies of student transcripts from other institutions.